crazyoptimist/crazyoptimist-github-io/content/post/2020/how-to-configure-a-nginx-reverse-proxy-with-letsencrypt.md

 apt-get install certbot python-certbot-nginx certbot --nginx
 ```

 Now, you will have to configure a cron job for auto-renewing the received certificates.

 ```bash
 certbot renew --dry-run
 crontab -e
 ```

 Grab this code **followed by an empty line**

 ```bash
 0 0,12 * * * python -c 'import random; import time; time.sleep(random.random() * 3600)' && certbot renew

 ```

 It seems you did an awesome job! 😉

 **A Bonus Tip:** Nginx Purging - Right Way

 ```bash
 apt purge nginx nginx-common nginx-full
 ```

 On CentOS 7/8, you need to configure SELinux as well like so:

 ```bash
 setsebool -P httpd_can_network_connect on
 ```

-Happy coding! 😎
+Happy networking! 😎